AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-send-email.md

 1. Click **[!UICONTROL Done]**

->[!NOTE]
->
+## Best Practices {#best-practices}

+* If the form submission involves sensitive information, ensure that the email communication is secure.
+* It is recommended to keep the email content clear and concise.
+Users should understand the purpose of the email and any actions they need to take.
-> * It is crucial for all form fields to have unique element names, even if they are placed on different panels within an Adaptive Form.
+* It is crucial for all form fields to have unique element names, even if they are placed on different panels within an Adaptive Form.
-> * When using AEM as a Cloud Service, outbound email requires encryption.
+* When using AEM as a Cloud Service, outbound email requires encryption.
 By default, outbound email functionality is disabled.
 To activate it, submit a support ticket to [Request Access](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/development-guidelines.html?lang=en#sending-email).

-## Best Practices {#best-practices}

-1. If the form submission involves sensitive information, ensure that the email communication is secure.
-1. It is recommended to keep the email content clear and concise.
-Users should understand the purpose of the email and any actions they need to take.

 ## Related Articles